McDonald's Cycle Center: Rentals

-The Cycle Center offers a wide variety of bicycle styles, models and accessories for hourly, daily, weekly or monthly rental.
-Helmets, locks, and trail maps are included with each rental.
-Deposits can be secured with a valid credit card or driver's license.
-Children under 18 years old must have a parent or guardian for rentals.
-Among the types of rentals available are tagalongs, wagons, tandem bicycles and inline skates.
-Access to the showers and lockers, free for members, are available to non-members for rental if available.
+The Cycle Center offered a wide variety of bicycle styles, models and accessories for hourly, daily, weekly or monthly rental.
+Helmets, locks, and trail maps were included with each rental.
+Among the types of rentals available were tagalongs, wagons, tandem bicycles, and inline skates.
+Access to the showers and lockers, free for members, were available to non-members for rental if available.

-Bike Chicago manages the rentals at the Cycle Center, as well as at Navy Pier, North Avenue Beach and Foster Avenue Beach, as part of a small bike share network.
+Bike Chicago managed the rentals at the Cycle Center, as well as at Navy Pier, North Avenue Beach and Foster Avenue Beach, as part of a small bike share network.

 Repair

-The Cycle Center's repair center offers full-time professional bicycle mechanics from 10 am to 6 pm during the summer, between Memorial Day weekend and Labor Day weekend inclusive, and part-time during the rest of the year.
-The repair center has tools available for those who want to fix their bicycle themselves.
+The Cycle Center's repair center offered full-time professional bicycle mechanics from 10 am to 6 pm during the summer, between Memorial Day weekend and Labor Day weekend inclusive, and part-time during the rest of the year.
+The repair center had tools available for those who wanted to fix their bicycle themselves.

 Tours

-The Cycle Center conducts two- to three-hour tours, with reservations dependent on the seasons.
-Tours include the Lake Michigan lakefront, the North Side, the South Side and night-time sightseeing.
-Self-guided tours are also available.
-Reservations are recommended from April to August and are required during the rest of the year.
+The Cycle Center conducted two- to three-hour tours, with reservations dependent on the seasons.
+Tours included the Lake Michigan lakefront, the North Side, the South Side and night-time sightseeing.
+Self-guided tours were also available.
+Reservations were recommended from April to August and were required during the rest of the year.
 In May 2006, regular tours were offered.
 The biking event Le Tour de Shore was held over 2 days in 2008.
 Starting at the Cycle Center, the event took riders 90 mi near Lake Michigan, through the Indiana Dunes National Lakeshore, and along the backroads of both Indiana and Michigan.
 The Chicago Trolley Company operated bike tours that started from the Cycle Center while it was operational, but the company closed in 2019.